ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 - They want to be able to make decisions faster
 - bring products to market faster
-- Tighten the OODA cycle so they can act on feedback and pivot faster
+- Tighten the [OODA](https://en.wikipedia.org/wiki/OODA_loop) loop so they can act on feedback and pivot faster

-They want to 'do Digital Transformation', they are being told thats the way to evolve, in some cases survive.
+They want to 'do Digital Transformation', as they are being told thats the way to evolve, in some cases survive.

 ## Whats the trouble?